-Employer Type Reimbursement Rate For-profit 40% Public institutions Private institutions Governmental agencies - city, county, state, & federal 60% Non-profit community service providers School districts STEM - businesses whose primary business activity is in the fields of Science, Technology, Engineering, and/or Mathematics 70%
+Employer Type Reimbursement Rate For-profit 40% Public institutions Private institutions Governmental agencies - city, county, state, and federal 60% Nonprofit community service providers School districts STEM - businesses whose primary business activity is in the fields of science, technology, engineering, and/or mathematics 70%

-SWS contract renewal instructions will be mailed to all employers with active 2016-17 contracts in the WSAC Portal in May 2017.
+SWS contract renewal instructions will be emailed to all employers with active 2018-19 contracts in the WSAC portal in May 2019.

-All employers must have approved and active SWS contracts and job descriptions prior to students earning 2017-18 SWS dollars.
-Institutions must apply appropriate reimbursement rates per employer type as described above and should ensure that their employers are aware of what level of match they will be expected to provide before allowing students to earn SWS funds in 2017-18.
+All employers must have approved and active SWS contracts and job descriptions prior to students earning 2019-20 SWS dollars.
+Institutions must apply appropriate reimbursement rates per employer type as described above, and should ensure that their employers are aware of what level of match they will be expected to provide before allowing students to earn SWS funds in 2019-20.

-Please remember that the reimbursement rate applies only to gross student wages, including paid sick leave hours authorized by Initiative 1433, while the employer share of employee benefits remain the responsibility of the employer.
+The reimbursement rate applies only to gross student wages, including paid sick leave hours authorized by Initiative 1433.
+The employer share of employee benefits remain the responsibility of the employer.